escalante-bio/piglet/README.md

 `piglet` is a Rust library designed to control IP-based Hamilton robots.

+This project is an independent, open-source initiative and is not affiliated with, endorsed by, or supported by Hamilton.
+Use it at your own risk.

 ## Compatibility

 While `piglet` has been primarily tested with a Nimbus HD (2021), it is easily extendable to the